Evaluation & Correction of the Vestibular System

 Feedback From Our Students

-I took this program to learn more about the vestibular system and understand our importance in helping more and more patients.
+I took this program to learn more about assessing the vestibular system and alternative interventions.

 More Courses from Peak Potential Institute